siramsay/100-days-of-code-R3/README.md

 For this Round I decided to start my own log instead of forking the 100 day of code repository.
 The reason is I didn't really need to get updates to the master which happens when you have forked a repository.
 I wanted to use this repo to track my progress my registering my work as a commit.

+### Day 185 2021 May 18, Tuesday

+**Today's Progress**

+*Drupal Vue.js: basic validation and JSON:API object modifications*
+1. Added some basic validation and clearing of input.
+2. testing localhost in allowed origins.

+**Thoughts**
+Need to look at async await as the clearing of input didn't work after then.
+Need to add await.
+See notes.

+**Link to work:**
+1. Local: Temporary and simonramsay.net/contact-us / Article Vue.js Post Part 2

+### Day 184 2021 May 17, Monday

+**Today's Progress**

+*Drupal Vue.js: Post and vhost header*
+1. testing full needs for cross-origin posting.

+**Link to work:**
+1. Local: Temporary and simonramsay.net/contact-us / Article Vue.js Post Part 2

 ### Day 183 2021 May 16, Sunday

 **Today's Progress**